madfatihid/multi_select_item/README.md

     return MultiSelectItem(
       isSelecting: controller.isSelecting,

-      //the function that will be called when item is selected
+      //the function that will be called when item is long-tapped/tapped
       onSelected: () {
         setState(() {
           controller.toggle(index);